Risk Factors Dashboard

 Our Technology

-Our technology platform, a patented and validated state-of-the-art 3D cell expansion system, aims to advance novel cell-based solutions for a range of industries, including, but not limited to pharmaceuticals, food, agricultural, and biologics.
+Our technology platform, a patented and validated state-of-the-art 3D cell expansion system, aims to advance novel cell-based solutions for a range of industries, including, but not limited to pharmaceuticals, foodtech, agtech, and CDMO.
 Our method is uniquely accurate, scalable, cost-effective, and consistent from batch to batch.
+Our technology is currently being implemented in the fields of regenerative medicine, food tech, agtech and CDMO.
 Our technology is currently implemented in the fields of regenerative medicine and food tech.

-Our system utilizes a synthetic scaffold to create an artificial 3D environment where cells can grow.
+Our system utilizes a synthetic scaffold to create a 3D environment where adherent or non-adherent cells can grow in a tissue like environment.
+Our automated proprietary 3D, GMP, approved process enables the large-scale monitored and controlled production of reproducible, high quality cell products and in mass quantities.
 Our automated proprietary 3D, Current Good Manufacturing Practice, or cGMP, approved process enables the large-scale monitored and controlled production of reproducible, high quality cell products and in mass quantities.
-Our automated proprietary 3D, cGMP approved, process enables the large-scale monitored and controlled production of reproducible, high quality cell products and can manufacture a large number of PLX doses.
+Additionally, our current manufacturing process, which has scaled up over the years, has demonstrated batch-to-batch consistency, an important manufacturing challenge for biological products.
 Additionally, our current manufacturing process, which has scaled up during the years, has demonstrated batch-to-batch consistency, an important manufacturing challenge for biological products.

-We developed a new cell manufacturing process for industrial scale cell manufacturing called PluriMatrix, which we announced in April 2023, and which is built upon our platform 3D cell expansion technology, scaling high-quality cell production.
-PluriMatrix is also used by Ever After Foods, for producing cultivated meat.
+We developed a new cell manufacturing process for industrial scale cell manufacturing called PluriMatrix, which is built upon our 3D cell expansion technology platform, scaling high-quality cell production.

 PLX-PAD